 The value of brand awareness

-In conclusion, it is clear that brand awareness can also be considered the ability of a brand to become familiar to a person, feeling that extends towards its products and makes them preferable to those of the competition.
-Some studies, in particular, have shown that the sense of perceived familiarity can push a consumer to buy a new product based only on the knowledge of the brand, preferring it to that of competitors who do not convey the same value.
+Some studies, in particular, have shown that a sense of perceived familiarity can lead a consumer to buy a new product based on brand awareness alone, preferring it over that of competitors that do not convey the same value.